b-dmitry1/BIOS/README.md

 * Due to a very incomplete realization of int 15h some PC diagnostic programs will show memory size error
 * Int 13h (BIOS disk) supports only reset/read/write functions
 * No NVRAM/RTC support
-* Internal video BIOS doesn't support printing chars in graphic mode
+* Internal video BIOS doesn't support printing text in graphic mode
 * Video adapter initialization incomplete so will not work properly with real VGA chips without OEM BIOS
-* No SMM mode so 32-bit software cannot use FPGA SD-card and USB controller
+* The SMM mode driver cannot fit in 8K so 32-bit pmode software cannot use FPGA's simple SD-card and USB controller